 The University of Manchester welcomes the provision of unit information where available.
 Like all other information provided by applicants this may be taken into consideration when assessing your application.
 Unit grades will not normally form part of an offer conditions.

 GCSE/iGCSE English Literature will not be accepted in lieu of GCSE/iGCSE English Language.

 GCSE/iGCSE grade 6/B in one of Physics, Chemistry or Combined Science is also required, if not taken at A-level.

 For this programme of study we will accept either Mathematics: analysis and approaches or Mathematics: applications and interpretation at SL or HL.

 Alternative entry requirements exist for this course.
 You may view these by selecting from the list below.

-International Students to achieve an UKVI for IELTS score of no less than 5.5 in each and every component with a score of 6.0 overall.
+International/EU students to achieve an IELTS score of 6.0 overall with no less than 5.5 in any component.